Fatal1ty/mashumaro/README.md

 mutation of the original collection.
 As an example, if a dataclass contains a field of type `list[str]`, then it will be serialized as a copy of the original list, so you can safely mutate it after.
-The downside is that copying is always slower that using a reference to the original collection.
+The downside is that copying is always slower than using a reference to the original collection.
 In some cases we know beforehand that mutation doesn't take place or is even desirable, so we can benefit from avoiding unnecessary copies by setting `no_copy_collections` to a sequence of origin collection data types.